qiskit-community/qiskit-experiments/docs/howtos/artifacts.rst

 Adding artifacts
 ~~~~~~~~~~~~~~~~

-You can add arbitrary serializable data as an artifact.
+You can add arbitrary data as an artifact as long as it's serializable with :class:`.ExperimentEncoder`,
+which extends Python's default JSON serialization with support for other data types commonly used with
+Qiskit Experiments.

 .. jupyter-execute::